gammasoft71/xtd/docs/coding_conventions_guidelines.md

 ## Global methods

-**X DO NOT** Use glabal methods.
+**X DO NOT** Use global methods.
 All methods are in class.
 If necessary creates container class like xtd::forms:cursors to group static methods.

-## Gloabal variables
+## global variables

-**X DO NOT** Use glabal variables.
+**X DO NOT** Use global variables.
 All variables are in class.
 If necessary a global or static variable can create in a source files (.cpp) but it can't visible in the header file (.hpp).

 **√ DO** Uses [factory_method](factory_method.md), [builder](builder.md) or [singleton](singleton.md) patterns to create unique object.